FilippoGuarda/multi_robot_costmap_plugin/README.md

 # DISCLAIMER

-This is still very much a work in progress, if you want to contribute please fork the project and request a pull with your changes.
+This is still very much a work in progress, if you want to contribute please check the [Contributing Section](#contributing).

 There are some features that I intend to add once the project is stable enough, for now I will only focus on application on Humble, some help porting this plugin to newer ROS versions would be highly appreciated.